seiflek/config-files/README.md

 font-awesome for the bar icons, dmenu, feh for setting up the wallpaper and compton to enable some fading effects, reduce screen tearing and enable terminal-emulators transparency effect.
-if you wanna use the original i3 and not the fork (i3-gaps that allow gaps), remove all gaps settings from the i3 config file.

 **screenshots of the i3-gaps**